 The Therapeutic Services Program identifies and treats mental health issues and developmental delays in children, and staff work to ensure that they are well-positioned to reach age-appropriate developmental milestones.
-Staff also provide comprehensive support to the entire family, offering interventions that help alleviate the stress facing families without homes.
+Staff also provide comprehensive support to the entire family, offering interventions that help alleviate the stress facing families without stable housing.

-CARE Teams engage parents in all aspects of their children's development.
-Still, many parents struggle to provide sufficient support to children with delays since they are coping with their own trauma and stress due to their homeless status.
-Bright Beginnings' whole child, whole family approach ensures that both children and parents are sufficiently supported in order to create lasting positive change.
+CARE Team engages parents in all aspects of their children's development.
+Still, many parents struggle to provide sufficient support to children with delays since they are coping with their own trauma and stress.
+Bright Beginnings' whole child, whole family approach ensures that both children and parents are sufficiently supported in creating lasting positive change.